clausmullie/open-zaak/GOVERNANCE.md

 This document contains a draft proposal for the 'governance.md' file on the OpenZaak repository.

+## Governance

+OpenZaak is:
+a) an implementation the VNG Realisatie Standard APIs for Case Management (zaakgericht werken)
+b) a component in a portfolio of components that together form the Zaakgericht Werken Platform

+This means that while it can be used as a stand alone component, its development is influenced by the development of other components.

+The development of OpenZaak is coordinated by the collaborative effort between municipalities leading zaakgericht werken.

+The relevant municipalities coordinate:
+* the identification of new features
+* the prioritisation of backlogs and planning roadmaps
+* the financing and contracting of development and maintenance works

 ## Principles

-As a community we want make it easier for new users to become contributors and maintainers.

 The OpenZaak community adheres to the following principles:

-* OpenZaak is open source.
+* Openzaak is open source.
 * We're a welcoming and respectful community as mentioned in our [Code of Conduct](#Code-of-Conduct).
-* Transparent and accessible, changes to the OpenZaak organization, OpenZaak code repositories, and OpenZaak related activities (e.g. level, involvement, etc) are done in public.
-* Ideas and contributions are accepted according to their technical merit and alignment with project objectives, scope, and design principles.
+* Ideas and contributions accepted according to their technical merit and alignment with project objectives, scope, and design principles.
+* We strive to document all changes to the OpenZaak organization, OpenZaak code repositories, and OpenZaak related activities (e.g. level, involvement, etc) in public.

+That being said, it is possible some decisions may not be open or visible in this repo - particularly if they relate to other components.

+## Governance bodies

-The maintainers of OpenZaak have two steering teams, a technical one and a core group (kern groep).
+OpenZaak is governed by two bodies, a core group (kern groep) and a technical steering team.

+## Core group

+Responsibilities of the core group:

+* Maintaining the mission, vision, values, and scope of the project
+* Collecting planned features and presenting them in a unified view
+* Refining the governance as needed
+* Making codebase level decisions
+* Resolving escalated project decisions when the subteam responsible is blocked
+* Managing the OpenZaak brand
+* Licensing and intellectual property changes
+* Controlling access to OpenZaak assets such as hosting and project calendars

+The core group is made up of representatives of the coordinating municipalities.

 ## Technical steering team